CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Method

 KL divergence regularizes the latent space to balance conditioned reconstruction and stochasticity under occlusion.
 An elevated KL divergence loss weight $w_{\textit{KL}}$ pushes the latents closer to a standard normal distribution, $\mathcal{N}(0, 1)$, thereby ensuring probabilistic sampling in scenarios under partial observation.
 However, excessive regularization causes the latents to be less separable, leading to mode collapse.
 To mitigate this, we adopt delayed linear KL divergence loss weight scheduling to strike a balanced $w_{\textit{KL}}$.

-Next, we learn a NeRF-based decoder on the posterior of the VAE to model scenes.
-At any timestamp $t$ we use a standard pixel-wise MSE loss for training the NeRF, given by the following equation: We use a standard rendering algorithm as proposed by \citet{muller2022instant}.
+Next, we learn a NeRF decoder on the posterior of the VAE to model scenes.
+At any timestamp $t$ we use a standard photometric loss for training the NeRF, given by the following equation:

+We use a standard rendering algorithm as proposed by M{\"u}ller \textit{et al.}~\cite{muller2022instant}.
 Next, we build a forecasting module over the learned latent space of our pose-conditional encoder.